GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/guardrails-policies/README.md

 ### Validation
 - Confirm presence of GC enterprise role-based accounts created by Department for GC approved stakeholders.
-- Confirm that accounts have appropriate read access to Departmental tenant environment.
+- Confirm that accounts have appropriate read access to Departmental client environment.

 ### How this policy helps.
 Policy validates named accounts are created and using a customrole with the following permissions